theam/aday-ondemand-loop/docs/guide/content/index.md

 The core goal of OnDemand Loop is to **lower the barrier for non-technical users** to interact with research data repositories.
 Following the Open OnDemand philosophy, it aims to provide a user-friendly interface for tasks that typically require complex command-line operations or custom scripts.
 Researchers can upload and download datasets to and from remote repositories directly from their HPC environment with minimal friction.

+!!! note

+    This project has been funded by [FAS-HUIT Project Review Board (PRB) initiative](https://adminops.fas.harvard.edu/FAS-HUIT-PRB) Fall 2024.

 !!! warning "Beta Notice:"

     *OnDemand Loop* is currently in **Beta** status.
 While we strive to provide a stable experience, please be aware of the following: